BiTrajDiff: Bidirectional Trajectory Generation with Diffusion Models for Offline Reinforcement Learning: Experiments

-\textbf{Baselines and Evaluation Algorithms} We compare our method with three state-of-the-art diffusion-based DA methods: Synther~\citep{lu2023synthetic},DiffStitch~\citep{li2024diffstitch} and RTDiff~\citep{yang2025rtdiff}.
-Meanwhile, to evaluate the effectiveness of the augmented trajectories of each DA method, we conduct extensive experiments utilizing two representative offline RL algorithms as base learners: IQL~\citep{kostrikov2021offline} and TD3+BC~\citep{fujimoto2021minimalist}.
-Both of the methods have been widely adopted as standard baselines in recent offline RL literature~\citep{prudencio2023survey} due to their stable performance.
+We evaluate our approach on the D4RL benchmark~\citep{fu2020d4rl}.
+We compare BiTrajDiff with three classical DA methods: Synther~\citep{lu2023synthetic}, DiffStitch~\citep{li2024diffstitch} and RTDiff~\citep{yang2025rtdiff}.
+We select four representative offline RL algorithms as baselines: IQL~\citep{kostrikov2021offline}, TD3BC~\citep{fujimoto2021minimalist}, CQL~\citep{kumar2020conservative}, and DT~\citep{chen2021decision}.
+These methods have been widely adopted as standard baselines in offline RL due to their stable performance.
+The hyperparameter setting can be viewed in Appendix~\ref {supp:implement parameter}.